 You’re not just limited to the Apple Watch if you want a smartwatch for your iPhone.
 There are some great compatible options that run either Google’s Wear OS or Samsung’s Tizen software.

-As you might expect, Tizen is only found on Samsung smartwatches but they are all excellent, offering attractive circular designs, top specs and good battery life.
+As you might expect, Tizen is only found on Samsung smartwatches (with the Samsung Galaxy Watch 4 using One UI Watch 3 and not compatible with the iPhone) but they are all excellent, offering attractive circular designs, top specs and good battery life.

 Wear OS is used by several manufacturers including Fossil and TicWatch, two brands who tend to make the best of Google’s platform.